Instruments and Articles of Government

 The use of this Remuneration Code is voluntary, and it can be used by all colleges.
 The Remuneration Code is to be used on an ‘apply or explain’ basis.
 This means that colleges should either publicly state that they have abided by the minimum requirements of this Remuneration Code or should provide meaningful explanations for non-compliance and how their alternative arrangements meet its principles.

-The principles outlined in this Remuneration Code apply to all remuneration decisions affecting the emoluments of the Chief Executive, Principal and other Senior Post Holders as prescribed in constitutional documents or by the governing body as being within the remit of the Remuneration Committee.
+The principles outlined in the Remuneration Code apply to all remuneration decisions affecting the emoluments of the Chief Executive, Principal and other Senior Post Holders as prescribed in constitutional documents or by the governing body as being within the remit of the Remuneration Committee.
 In England, the principles also apply to Senior Post Holders as defined in ESFA accounts direction.
 Furness College has three Senior Post Holders: the Principal/Chief Executive, the Deputy Principal, Curriculum and Quality, and the Deputy Principal, Finance and Resources.

 Fair and appropriate remuneration requires three key elements – namely that there is:

-- appropriate and justifiable level of remuneration;
+- Appropriate and justifiable level of remuneration;

 - Procedural fairness;